5 Tips to Build Social Media Presence for Your Startup

 I often cite the example of InStyle Magazine’s Instagram account.
 It’s snazzy, witty, hilariously self-deprecating in the sexiest way possible, and always on-point.
 They never cross a line, never post boring captions, and always have something relatable to say.
 It’s an absolute delight having it on my Insta feed.

-4. Create an Editorial Schedule And Build a Content Inventory
+4. Create an Editorial Schedule and Build a Content Inventory

 Posting (great content) on social media with consistency is a must if you want a noticeable presence.
 If you do not post regularly, social media algorithms stop bumping your posts in user feeds.
 Search engines do not pay much attention to you, and your consumers start to forget about you.